beniamino98/footballR/README.md

 ```

-Specifying a country it will returna vector of availables division for that country.
+Specifying a country it will return a vector of availables division for that country.

 ```r

 info_divisions("england")